aqora-io/quantum-papers-scrapers/README.md

    ```bash
    python scrape.py NAME_OF_NEW_SCRAPER testtest testtest
    ```
-   This command will execute your scraper and attempt to post stories to [https://aqora.io/discussions/research-papers](https://aqora.io/discussions/research-papers).
+   This command will execute your scraper and attempt to post stories to [https://news.aqora-internal.io](https://news.aqora-internal.io).
 Make sure to replace `NAME_OF_NEW_SCRAPER` with the key you added to the `all_scrapers` dictionary.

+## Contribution Guidelines

+Please follow our contribution guidelines to ensure consistency and quality of the scrapers.
+For more details, refer to the [contributing guidelines](../CONTRIBUTING.md).